 Newport may best be known for its grand historic mansions, and sailing, but it’s also home to some wonderful beaches that are often overlooked.
 Visitors can enjoy sand and surf along Narragansett Bay and directly on the Atlantic, particularly at Fort Adams State Park, which hosts a beach alongside a well-used 19th-century fort, hosting tours, festivals and live music.
 Visitors can also enjoy a stroll on the rugged shoreline along the CliffWalk and sailing across the glistening waters of the bay.

 Watch Hill offers a quintessential summer escape, with a town beach, the chance to take long and scenic coastline walks, as well as enjoy an array of eateries and shops.
-If you stay at the Ocean House Resort, you can take advantage of the fabulous wraparound veranda, soaking up the sunshine, sipping a cool drink and watching the croquet pro give lessons on the manicured lawn.
-There’s enough to do at the resort that you don’t even have to leave if you don’t want to, including an award-winning spa, the chance to learn new cooking techniques with the Food Forager in the Center for Wine Culinary Arts, tours of the extensive art collection with the in-house curator, and complimentary daily resort activities.
+If you stay at the Ocean House Resort, you can take advantage of the fabulous wraparound veranda, soaking up the sunshine, sipping a cool drink, and watching the croquet pro give lessons on the manicured lawn.
+There’s enough to do at the resort that you don’t even have to leave if you don’t want to, including an award-winning spa, tours of the extensive art collection with the in-house curator, and complimentary daily resort activities.
 There’s also an indoor saltwater pool, a 24-hour fitness center, and access to a private beach, complete with beach butler service.
 If you can tear yourself away for a day trip, you’ll even be able to explore in the complimentary Mercedes Benz house car.
 Experience the Gilded Age by embarking on an excursion to Newport’s mansions, head to the historic seafaring town of Mystic, or any number of attractions throughout the region.